Release date: Fall 2021

 Rivian originally claimed that the cars could be delivered as early as July, but has had to push that back until September.
 Apparently that's down to "cascading impacts of the pandemic", particularly the ongoing global chip shortage.

 The base model Explore Package of the Rivian R1T, which includes a sport interior, costs $67,500.
-The Adventure Pack increases that cost to $75,000, which has a premium interior and off-road upgrades.
-Both of those prices can expand by another $10,000 if you want to boost the range from the standard 300 miles to 400.
+The Adventure Pack increases that cost to $73,000, which has a premium interior and off-road upgrades.
+Both of those prices can expand by another $10,000 if you want to boost the range from the standard 317 miles to over 400.

-A R1T fully specified will come in at $89,500, which includes the Adventure Pack, range extension and the most expensive paint variant, which adds $2,500 to the price.
+A R1T fully specified will come in at $91,800, which includes the Adventure Pack, range extension, 20-inch all-terrain wheels, a spare tire, the off-road driving upgrade, and the most expensive paint variant.
 For those with cash to splash, this will deliver a lot of car with immense flexibility.

 2022 Rivian R1T range and battery